bryntum/chronograph/src/guides/CycleResolver.md

 If user writes to the `S` and `D`, we want to only update the `E`.
 In the same way, if user writes to `S` and `E` we want to only update `D`.

-However, if user writes only to `S`, we can update either `E` or `D`.
-Both choices are valid, since they don't violate the invariant, but the result is different.
-So we will need to provide some additional information for the writes, to manage the cycle resolution.
-We'll see what that means soon.

 Cycle description
 -----------------